osisoft/Edge-Data-Store-Docs/content/egress/prepare-egress-destinations.md

 1. Create an **OMF** type **Connection**.

    - The connection should link the created client to an existing [namespace](https://docs.osisoft.com/bundle/ocs/page/set-up/namespaces/namespaces-concept.html) where the data will be stored.

-   The **OMF Endpoint** URL for the connection is used as the egress configuration `Endpoint` property.
+   The **OMF Endpoint** URL for the connection is used as the egress configuration `EndpointId` parameter.

 ## PI Server destinations